 3. The Sub-Committee is invited to consider the consequential amendments to special provision 356 as follows:

-356 Metal hydride storage systems installed in vehicles, vessels or aircrafts or in completed components or intended to be installed in vehicles, vessels or aircrafts shall be approved by the competent authority before acceptance for transport.
+356 Metal hydride storage systems installed in vehicles, vessels, machinery[, engines] or aircraft or in completed components or intended to be installed in vehicles, vessels, machinery[, engines] or aircraft shall be approved by the competent authority before acceptance for transport.
 The transport document shall include an indication that the package was approved by the competent authority or a copy of the competent authority approval shall accompany each consignment.